-That saying, secrets in the sauce, definitely holds true here!
-This easy Skillet Seared Salmon with Garlic Lemon Butter Sauce is one of the easiest tastiest dinners you can make!
-It requires minimal ingredients and it comes together in no time.
+This Skillet Seared Salmon with Garlic Lemon Butter Sauce is one of the easiest tastiest dinners you can make!
+This salmon recipe requires minimal ingredients and it comes together so quickly.

 Want to see how easy this salmon recipe is?
 Watch the video!

-If you want an even richer sauce you can add an extra tablespoon or two of butter here but I like to keep it on the healthier side so I kept it at a minimal 3 tablespoons (oh plus the teaspoon to saute the garlic) and it’s just enough.
+If you want an even richer sauce you can add an extra tablespoon or two of butter here but I like to keep it on the healthier side so I kept it at a minimal 3 tablespoons (plus the teaspoon to saute the garlic) and it’s just enough.

 Skillet Seared Salmon with Garlic Lemon Butter Sauce

 - 4 (6 oz) skinless salmon fillets (about 1-inch thick)